 The purpose of internal control in connection with the financial reporting process is to ensure that the financial statements are prepared and presented free from material error, including that any errors shall be identified in time.
 Moreover, internal control shall ensure that external accounting requirements are met, as well as safeguard that information disseminated to analysts, supervisory authorities, investors, customers and other stakeholders is complete and provides a true and fair view of the Group’s financial situation.

-Responsibility for the financial reporting process is assigned to the Finance & Facilities Management unit, coordinated and led by the Finance Department.
-Plans are established, clearly specifying the distribution of work and back-up lists for both tasks and personnel in this and other departments within the section.
+Responsibility for the financial reporting process itself is assigned to the Finance and Facilities Department, with the Finance Department the coordinating, lead unit.
+Plans clearly specifying the distribution of work and back-up lists for both tasks and personnel in this and other departments within the section have been established.

-Transactions are registered in the Bank's core systems, and reconciliations are performed between these systems and the accounting system (IROS) on a daily basis.
+Transactions are registered in the Bank’s core systems, and a reconciliation is performed between these systems and the accounting system (IROS) on a daily basis.
 Management reports are prepared periodically and quality checked.
 Any deviations that are recorded are rectified on an ongoing basis.
-Various management reports are prepared every month: Balanced Scorecard, analyses, risk reports etc. and consolidated financial statements are produced both monthly and quarterly.
+Various management reports are prepared every month, Balanced Scorecard, analyses, risk reports, etc., and consolidation takes place on both a monthly and a quarterly basis.
 Items in the income statement, statement of financial position and note disclosures are reconciled against various systems and previous reports.

-Part of the internal control in connection with reporting the annual financial statements is the cooperation with the external auditor and their audit of the Group accounts.
-The cooperation is considered to be satisfactory, and the external auditor contributes to the good financial reporting process.
+Part of the internal control in connection with reporting the annual financial statements, is the cooperation with the external auditor and their audit of the Group accounts.
+The cooperation is considered to be satisfactory, and contributes to the good financial reporting process.

-Both the quarterly and annual reports are reviewed by both the Bank's management group and the Audit Committee and Risk Committee prior to final consideration by the Board and the General Meeting.
+Quarterly and annual reports are reviewed by the Bank’s management group, the Audit Committee and the Risk Committee prior to final consideration by the Board and General Meeting.